logo

 The community midwives will deliver your care from GP practices, community centres or your home.
 The number of appointments you have will depend on your circumstances.

-Information on some of the services you may access during your pregnancy, including clinics, screening and parent education, is available below.
+Please see detailed information on some of the services you may access during your pregnancy.

 Having your baby